On This Page

 From Yosemite Valley:

-Take Highway 41 to OAKHURST.
-From OAKHURST, take HIGHWAY 49 North to MARIPOSA. and follow directions “FROM MARIPOSA” above.
-Driving time from Tenaya Lodge to INDIAN FLAT is about 1 hour and 45 minutes depending on traffic.
+Take Highway 41 South to Oakhurst.
+From Oakhurst, take Highway 49 North to MARIPOSA (about 30 minutes), and follow the “FROM MARIPOSA” directions above.
+Driving time from Tenaya Lodge/Fish Camp is about 1 hour and 15 minutes to 1 hour and 30 minutes, depending on traffic.

 From Mammoth/Mono Lake:

 Take TIOGA PASS (Highway 120) west towards Yosemite Valley.
 When you reach the junction with the North/South Highway 120, turn left (South) and head towards Yosemite Valley.
-Proceed through the tunnels, dropping into the Merced river canyon.
+Proceed through the tunnels, dropping into the Merced River canyon.
 You will come to the junction of Highway 140.
-Turn sharp right on Highway 140, following the Merced river down through El Portal to Indian Flat Campground.
-Driving time approx 3.5 – 4 hours depending on traffic.
+Turn right on Highway 140, following the Merced River downstream.
+Continue traveling west on Highway 140 towards Midpines.
+As you pass the turnoff for the Yosemite Bug Rustic Mountain Resort, begin looking for our signs.
+Our driveway is on the left-hand side of the highway, on the outskirts of the town of Midpines.
+Driving time from Mammoth/Mono Lake is about 4 hours to 4 hours and 30 minutes, depending on traffic.

 Full-day trips include a deli-lunch served on the river.
 Half-day trips do not include lunch.
 All trips include cold beverages prior to boarding our bus for the ride back to your cars.